PKrumey/acoustic-wave-reconstuction/README.md

 -norm2unp: function that norms the rocking curves to a unpumped rocking curve
 -Thomsen: calulate a thomsen pulse with random parameters

+XRD calculation: holds the data and programs to calculate and convolute the rocking curves
+-asymmetric_lorentz_convolution_v5_GaAs111: convolution between the measured rocking curves, an asymmetric lorentzian function and some constant vlaues
+-d_DynXDiffEquSubsV11: contains the differential equation used for calculating the rocking curves
+-DXRD_ode23_C_mex.mexw: pre compilated function that solves the differential equation for calculating the rocking curves
+-RC_Ti_GaAs: File that contains the averared unpumped rocking curves for calculating the instrument function
+-substrate_convolution_v5_GaAs111sm: function that calculates the convolution of rocking curves using a asymmetric loretzian function and the averaged unpumped rocking curves
+-XRD_inputsV8_m_s: structure calculating the parameters used in the differential equation out of the constants of the substrate

 workspace: holds the workspace with the measured or the synthetic data in the following format
 -time:  vector contaigning the time points of the rocking curves
 -theta: vector contaigning the angles of the rocking curves